 Mr Quinn has an extensive background in commercial, retail, industrial, and residential property investment and development.
 He began his career in the United Kingdom as a Chartered Accountant and moved to Australia in 1987 with Price Waterhouse.
 In 1988 he joined the Rockingham Park Group, a substantial Western Australian private property group.
 Mr Quinn joined Stockland in 1999 and was appointed to his current role of Managing Director in October 2000.
 Mr Quinn held the position of National President of the Property Council of Australia from March 2003 until March 2005.
+Mr Quinn is a Director of the Business Council of Australia.
 He is a Fellow of the Australian Property Institute and the Royal Institute of Chartered Surveyors.
 He is a Director of Australian Business and Community Network Limited, having served as Chairman from November 2007 to November 2010, and Carbonxt Group Limited.
-Mr Quinn is a member of the Stockland Corporate Responsibility and Sustainability Committee, a Director of Stockland Capital Partners Limited, the Responsible Entity for Stockland's unlisted funds and a member of the Stockland Residential Estates Equity Fund No. 1 Investment Committee.
+Mr Quinn is a member of the Stockland Corporate Responsibility and Sustainability Committee, until 30 June 2012 (renamed the Sustainability Committee from 1 July 2012), a Director of Stockland Capital Partners Limited, the Responsible Entity for Stockland's unlisted funds and a member of the Stockland Residential Estates Equity Fund No. 1 Investment Committee.